arbinzaman/Event-Guchai/README.md

-Hello Arbin, I'd be happy to help you create a comprehensive README file for your multivendor event management system named Eventগুছাই.
-Here's a detailed example:

----

 # Eventগুছাই

 Eventগুছাই is a multivendor event management system built with React (using Vite) and Firebase for authentication.
 The backend is powered by Node.js and MySQL.
 The platform supports two roles: users and vendors, with an admin interface for management.
 Users can customize their events, while vendors can offer their services.